OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 The constraints obtained from the above steps are passed to a solver engine, which solves the constraints to find an input which satisfies them - a valid license key.

-To initialize Angr's symbolic execution engine, few setup steps need to be performed:
+To initialize Angr's symbolic execution engine, a few setup steps need to be performed:

 - Load the binary into a `Project`. `Project` is the starting point for any kind of analyses in Angr.